Thierry Boutsen: Arrows

 Boutsen was considered a promising driver, testing for McLaren and Brabham.
 He was briefly attached to the Spirit Honda F1 project before losing out to his Formula Two teammate Stefan Johansson.

 Boutsen driving for Arrows at the 1984 Dallas Grand Prix.

-In 1983 he paid $500,000 for a drive in Formula One and made his debut with Arrows at his home race, the 1983 Belgian Grand Prix at the shortened 7 km (4.3 mi) Spa.
-While he scored no points in 1983 his careful handling and close performance compared to experienced teammate Marc Surer allowed him to foster a positive reputation within the team.
+In 1983, Boutsen paid $500,000 for a drive in Formula One and made his debut with Arrows at his home race, the 1983 Belgian Grand Prix at the shortened 7 km (4.3 mi) Spa.
+While he scored no points in 1983, his careful handling and close performance compared to experienced teammate Marc Surer allowed him to foster a positive reputation within the team.
 With backing from Barclay cigarettes he remained with Arrows for a further three seasons.
 The first saw Arrows struggle with their difficult first turbocharged car, with powerful BMW turbo engines but poor handling.
 Boutsen scored points twice in the old Cosworth DFV powered A6 and once in the turbo machine.
-His second season saw several notable results, including 2nd place at Imola.
+His second season saw several notable results, including second place at Imola.
 Boutsen crossed the line third, behind Alain Prost and Elio de Angelis but after the race, Prost was disqualified because his car was 2 kg underweight.
 Three more points scores saw him 11th overall in the standings.
 A final season with Arrows saw no points for Boutsen in an uncompetitive car, but in parallel to F1 he drove for the Walter Brun team in Group C and clinched the World Championship title with them in 1986, winning that year's Spa 1000 km.